Profile

 SYNOPSIS

 A profile allows a set of high level scheduling priorities to be defined and later applied to one or more threads.
-Each profile object defines a scheduling configuration (though currently only thread priority is implemented).
+Each profile object defines a scheduling configuration.
 Once created, the profile can be applied to one or more threads, which will then adopt those settings.

 DESCRIPTION